ChainSafe/game-docs-v2/docs/v2/10_webgl-browser.md

 ### Gas Limit {#gas-limit}

 Get the **current gas limit** for a transaction based on chain / network and RPC.
-Used in combination with the gas price of Ethereum to estimate the transaction fees required to execute certain actions on the Ethereum blockchain within the game, such as transferring assets between players or minting new in-game NFTs.
+Gas limit refers to the maximum amount of gas you are willing to consume on a transaction.
+More complicated in-game transactions involving smart contracts require more computational work, so they require a higher gas limit than a simple payment.
 For more on gas limits, see [What is gas limit?](https://ethereum.org/en/developers/docs/gas/#what-is-gas-limit)

 ```csharp
 using Web3Unity.Scripts.Library.Ethers.Contracts;